haskell/haskell-language-server/docs/features.md

 | [Code lenses](#code-lenses)                         | Limited on some versions of GHC | `textDocument/codeLens`                                                                           |

 The individual sections below also identify which [HLS plugin](./what-is-hls.md#hls-plugins) is responsible for providing the given functionality, which is useful if you want to raise an issue report or contribute!
+Additionally, not all plugins are supported on all versions of GHC, see the [GHC version support page](supported-versions.md) for details.

 ## Diagnostics